kalamkitty/pands-project/README.md

 This is my project for Programming and Scripting module 2022.
 Instructions for this assignment can be found here https://learnonline.gmit.ie/pluginfile.php/547122/mod_label/intro/Project.pdf?time=1646300056436

 ### Fisher's Iris data set
 The Iris Data Set by Roanld Fisher, 1936 is a data set which consists of 150 records of "3 classes of 50 instances each", each class referes to a type of iris plant.
-It was first published in "The use of multiple measurements in taxonomic problems".
+It was first published in "The use of multiple measurements in taxonomic problems" (Fisher, 1936).
 The data on the two species, Setonsa and Versicolour were collected in Quebac, Canada from the same location by Dr E. Anderson.
-It was assumed that the Virginica data was collected in the same fashion before Fisher included the dataset in his journal.
-(Missouri Botanical Garden, 1936)
+It was assumed that the Virginica data was collected in the same fashion before Fisher included the dataset in his journal (Anderson, 1936).

 The purpose of the dataset was to identify species of the Iris flower based on their attributes, however nowadays, it is used worldwide by those who pratice data science.
 It is an open source dataset with very few variables which makes data visualisation easy.
-There is a balance of data (50 measurements of each variable) and no missing data (Qureshi,2021)
+There is a balance of data (50 measurements of each variable) and no missing data (Qureshi, 2021).

 The attributes (variables) that distinguish each type of iris plant are
   * Sepal length in cm
   * Sepal width in cm
   * Petal width in cm
   * Petal length in cm
   * Class
          - Iris Setonsa
          - Iris Versicolour
          - Iris Virginica